A Girl Dies in Baltimore Who Cares? by Mary Jane and Dan McCann (updated August 2018)

 We’ve never learned how the FBI claims to have ruled out homicide.
 (Perhaps because it’s not possible to rule it out.)
 We did learn how they bizarrely ruled in accidental death.
 We learned it from the Baltimore police, when they delivered their case file to us.

-In late November 2013, by appointment, the lieutenant heading the cold case squad gave us the thumb drive containing the police file.
+In early December 2013, by appointment, the lieutenant heading the cold case squad gave us the thumb drive containing the police file.
 Head down, he quietly accepted our furious tongue-lashing.
 When we reached the FBI’s clownish compound theory, that Annie’s death was either an accident or suicide, we demanded, rhetorically, “How can they say it was an accident?”
 At that, he looked up, brightening instantly.

 “Oh, it’s amazing,” he interrupted.
 “They really are brilliant.
 I never even thought of this.
 They figured out that Annie might have drunk the Bactine just to induce vomiting.”